kjepo/lisp/README.md

 Lisp interpreter, please watch "The most beautiful program ever written" by William Byrd, [https://www.youtube.com/watch?v=OyfBQmvr2Hc])

-The next step is to write the same code in C (file `lisp.c`).
+The next step was to write the same code in C (file `lisp.c`).
-The code is not finished yet but a rudimentary interpreter is working and can load the library file `lib.scm`.
+The interpreter is now working and can load the library file `lib.scm`.
 Here is a small example:

 ```
 ;;; zero? returns #t if x is zero, #f otherwise